lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 /*
  * Get the dataset of an asset
  *
- * @param key of the property to fetch
+ * @param data key of the property to fetch
  * @return string of the encoded data
  */
 async function getAssetData(key, address) {